Rajiv Krishna: Career

 display his acting skills and he has utilised the opportunity well".
 Following the success of Aahaa, Rajiv Krishna received several other offers to continue appearing in lead roles.
 He signed on to a film titled Kai Vilakku featuring him alongside Sangita, but the film failed to release despite entering production.
+He was assistant director to Revathy on Mitr, My Friend (2002) and Phir Milenge (2004).
 He made his Bollywood debut Bas Yun Hi (2003) under the name Rajiv Gopalakrishnan.
 In the film, he starred opposite Nandita Das; however, the film failed to make a mark.
 He played negative roles in Newtonin Moondram Vidhi (2009) and Aasal (2010).
 He portrayed a mill owner in Krishnaveni Panjaalai (2012).

-Menon is also a screen-writer, having written forDus Kahaniyaan and Dhaakad.
+Menon is also a screenwriter, having written for Dus Kahaniyaan and Dhaakad.
 He also played the lead in Zen Katha, a play by Lilette Dubey.
-He was assistant director to Revathy on Mitr, My Friend(2002) and Phir Milenge(2004).